syndesisio/syndesis/design-proposals/003-credentials.md

 ## User Story

 As a citizen user I would like to connect to 3rd party service that require me to authenticate using credentials.
 Credentials that I provide or that are received during the authorization with the 3rd party service would need to be stored in Syndesis so I can manage them.
 For example when connecting to Salesforce the I grant Syndesis rights to perform actions on my behalf by, and in order to do that I would like to choose "connect to Salesforce" in Syndesis authenticate against Salesforce to authorize that access and not be prompted again for authorization.
 Syndesis in turn would apply the credentials received in the authorization process with Salesforce to my Salesforce connection, and perform any management needed, such as refreshing the the received credentials.
-I would like to have the ability to manage credentials that are stored in Syndesis.

 My requirements are:

  * Simplicity in authorization flow ("connect to Salesforce" button)
  * Secure storage of authorization data (credentials)
- * Ability to manage credentials: delete and update
- * Ability to apply credentials to connections
+ * Have Syndesis manage credential lifecycle

 ## Discussion